marcelpetrick/DevNotes/BeenThereSeenThat/20230427_EdgeImpulseConference2023/README.md

 ### BYOM - bring your own model
 * customers wanted to bring their own model
 * usable with pip,  used in a notebook
-* runs on literally on any device under the sun
+* runs on literally any device under the sun
 * TODO also try this out

 ### examples